How do you make a form convert higher? What are the universal best practices?

 Yesterday I spoke to a lead who told me that people visiting his site never filled out the form.
 On a recent project through illuminea.com, an agency where I work part-time, we also recently had a customer who told us that the form was a useless method of contact because he never got any leads from it.

 The problem with both of these marketers is that they misidentified the cause of the problem.
 Their forms were aweful.
 In the one case, there were over a dozen fields, the button read submit, and the form was submerged below content.
 In the other case, things were even worse with a captcha and a ‘clear form’ button.

 Here are 7 best practices to maximize your forms’ conversion rate:

 1) Minimize the number of form fields.

-That doesn’t mean only ask for email, it means ask for the minimum necessary for your business.
-In some cases that’s just email, but more commonly you also want name, position in company, size of company, phone, whether they also want to subscribe to your newsletter (in case f a lead gen form offering something like a whitepaper) etc.
+That doesn’t mean only ask for email, it means to ask for the minimum necessary for your business.
+In some cases, that’s just email, but more commonly you also want the name, position in the company, size of the company, phone, whether they also want to subscribe to your newsletter (in case off a lead gen form offering something like a whitepaper), etc.